MLHale/insure-layered-solutions/ProgressReport.md

 * Coming up with an accepted approach to dealing with unknown patch dates
 * Learning BeautifulSoup to help scrape the database and parsing the results obtained to receive relevant data from the python script
 * Detrmining the best way to pass data between the search Python script and the web app
+* Learning Django to be able to build the website and host the data obtained by the python script

 ## Ongoing Risks